-JMW Solicitors’ award-winning accidents at work specialists take on claims on a no win, no fee basis, and will work tirelessly to ensure those responsible for your injuries are held to account.
+JMW’s award-winning solicitors take on office accident claims on a no win, no fee basis, and will work tirelessly to ensure those responsible for your injuries are held to account.

-We understand the significant impact that an injury can have on your life, which is why we will do our utmost to provide practical, easy-to-understand advice at every stage of the compensation claims process.
+We understand the significant impact that an injury caused by an office accident can have on your life, which is why our solicitors are determined to provide practical, easy-to-understand advice at every stage of the compensation claims process.

-How JMW Can Help You Make a Claim
+How JMW Can Help You Make An Office Accident Claim

-We have provided expert legal advice in personal injury for more than 35 years, and we have a strong track record of helping to secure compensation for employees across the UK.
-Our experienced and dedicated solicitors are on hand to support you, helping you to secure the maximum compensation amount for your injuries.
+Our solicitors have provided expert legal advice in personal injury for more than 35 years, and we have a strong track record of helping to secure compensation for employees across the UK.
+Our experienced and dedicated solicitors are on hand to support you, helping you to secure the maximum compensation amount for your office accident claims.

-Our team have particular expertise in handling office accident cases involving:
+Our team has particular expertise in handling office accident claims involving:

-- Slips, trips and falls on spilled liquid and mopped floors
+- Slips, trips and falls, including on spilt liquid and mopped floors

 - Trips over loose wiring